samrushing/irken-compiler/ffi/gen/README.md

 the output that cannot be handled by the normal `genffi` process.
 Or if you'd rather take complete control over the output for whatever reason.

+In the `struct` section you should list only structs you actually need to allocate and/or access.

+An `enum` section will cause `genffi` to emit a constant record for each value in the enum.

 Normal Usage
 ------------